SkooppaOS/appserver-io-cli/README.md

 # appserver-io-cli
-This is a cli program for the appserver.io environment.

 Commands to be made available in the CLI.

 - [x] "about" command.
 This is the default and explains how the CLI works.

-- [ ] "new" command. creates a new project.
+- [x] "new" command. creates a new project.

   - Arguments/ Options:
-    - [x] **name** - _mandatory_ - The name of the project and also the name of the directory under `/webapps`.
+    - [x] **name** - _mandatory_ - The name of the project.
     - [x] **[--with]** - _optional_ - the "with" parameter allows you to add different applications into the project automatically.
-For instance "--with routlt" will install the project with the `routlt`package. "--with example" will install the example app automatically.
+For instance "--with routlt" will install the project with the `routlt`package.

   - Questions/ Parameters:
-    - [x] If the name is missing from command, ask for it.
+    - [x] If the name of the project is missing from command, ask for it.
     - [x] Ask for directory name.
     - [x] Ask for org name

   - Tasks to do:
      - [x] Create project/ application directory.
      - [x] Create git repo.
-     - [ ] Create composer project.
+     - [x] Create composer project.
-     - [ ] Create skeleton app.
+     - [x] Create skeleton app.
      - [ ] If a package was added with ´--with´, install it.

+- [ ] "install" command.
+To install full prebuilt applications.  "appserver install example" will install the example app automatically.

 - [ ] "restart" command.
 This is for restarting appserver.